Dementia is said to be the cruellest disease because it causes two deaths: The slow extinction of the personality, followed by departure from life.

 - Healthy diet: Cut sugary foods and refined carbs.
 Limit processed foods.
 Avoid trans fats.
 Increase omega-3 fats.
 Enjoy fruit and vegetables.
 Drink 2-4 cups of tea daily.
 Keep alcohol to a minimum.

 Why it works: Being overweight doubles Alzheimer’s risk.
-Correct diet can reduce inflammation and insulin resistance, which injure neurons and inhibit communication between brain cells.
-Healthy fats may reduce beta-amyloid plaques.
+Correct diet can reduce inflammation, which injures neurons, and lower the risk of diabetes, which inhibits communication between brain cells.
+In addition, healthy fats may reduce beta-amyloid plaques.

 - Control blood pressure: Get tested regularly and follow doctor’s orders.